 The table above indicate that the bulk of the capital budget is funded through own sources being Capital Replacement Reserve and External Borrowing.

-The above table is graphically represented hereunder for the 2025/2026 financial year.
+The above table is graphically represented as follows for the 2025/26 financial year.

 Figure 7 Main sources of capital revenue